Oropouche Virus Disease in Pregnancy

 Currently, there is no role for prenatal diagnostic testing.
 The data to guide fetal surveillance are currently insufficient.
 The potential risks to the fetus and appropriate follow-up should inform the timing of infection during pregnancy and co-existing risks for adverse outcomes.
 In the setting of confirmed maternal infection during pregnancy, an early fetal anatomic ultrasound and serial fetal growth surveillance should be considered when feasible.1,7 Evaluation of fetal neuroanatomy should be performed during sonographic surveillance.1,7

-To facilitate postnatal care and treatment, obstetric care clinicians should alert the appropriate neonatal care team with clinical concerns.
+To facilitate postnatal testing and treatment, obstetric care clinicians should alert the appropriate neonatal care team with clinical concerns.
 Delivery at an institution capable of providing advanced neonatal resuscitation should be considered.
 SMFM will continue to monitor cases of vertical transmission and update its recommendations for fetal surveillance as indicated.

 Prevention